 Let’s write a story together.

-I’ll take care of the structure and translate the more complicated aspects of Dramatica®, while you bring the ideas and the creativity and the passion that makes for a great story.
+I’ll take care of the structure and translate the more complicated aspects of the Dramatica® theory of story, while you bring the ideas and the creativity and the passion that makes for a great story.

 And if you can’t come up with certain scenes or characters, we can brainstorm those missing pieces together.